UWO-CS346-Fall-25/cs346f25-recipe-manager-app/docs/README.md

 # Notes on current pages / features:

+-Added the ability to create an account
+-Passwords and email must fit certain criteria
+-Can verify your account by clicking on email link -Able to log into app and view your personal recipes

+#### To Do Next:

+-Make it so sessions persist past site refreshing -Make page more responsive
+-Decorate myRecipes page, possibly add an image for each recipe -Make clicking on a recipe open an info page with recipe ingredients and steps

+# Week 10 features below!

 -Added a quantity box on the shoppingList page as requested -Adding recipes is now functional
 -Viewing names of your recipes now works too